 - 15 people are thinking of leaving in the next 3 months

 (1) I challenge HR and senior managers to tell me who is who.
-To put names in segments
+To put names into groups

-(2) I challenge HR and senior managers to tell me what to do differently with each segment, once people have been identified (if they have been identified)
+(2) I challenge HR and senior managers to tell me what to do differently with each group, once people have been identified (if they have been identified)

-We are running organizations with social blindness and rough metrics unfit for purposes.
+We are running organizations with social blindness and rough metrics, not fit for purpose.

-The performance-based categorization (underperforming, contributors, achievers, stars etc) that is often the single categorization we have in an organization, says nothing about any of the 20 segments above, with perhaps a couple of exceptions.
+The performance-based categorisation (underperforming, contributors, achievers, stars etc) that is often the single categorisation we have in an organization, says nothing about any of the 20 segments above, with perhaps a couple of exceptions.